LinardsZ/Weather-Forecast-App/README.md

 This is a project of a browser based single page weather forecast app.

+Note: In order to resolve location search to coordinates, an API key from Geoapify must be provided, otherwise search functionality will not work.

 ## Technologies and Tools used
 ```
 VS Code